Inspired Version

 "In that hour Jesus rejoiced in spirit, and said, I thank thee, O Father, Lord of heaven and earth, that thou hast hid these things from the wise and prudent, and hast revealed them unto babes: even so, Father; for so it seemed good in thy sight.
 All things are delivered to me of my Father: and no man knoweth who the Son is, but the Father; and who the Father is, but the Son, and he to whom the Son will reveal him."
 (Luke 10:21-22).

-Indeed many of Joseph's 'improvements' to the Bible must date before his discovery that God is an exalted man, because if God is no more than an exalted man, where is the difficulty in believing that He 'repents'?
+Students of Joseph Smith realize that his theology is not static.
+He does not end up in the same place he started.
+Many of Joseph's 'improvements' to the Bible must date before his discovery that God is an exalted man, because if God is no more than an exalted man, where is the difficulty in believing that He 'repents'?
 Yet Joseph edits such language out, for instance from Joel 2:13-14, where the King James has:

 "And rend your heart, and not your garments, and turn unto the LORD your God: for he is gracious and merciful, slow to anger, and of great kindness, and repenteth him of the evil.
 Who knoweth if he will return and repent, and leave a blessing behind him; even a meat offering and a drink offering unto the LORD your God? " (Joel 2:13-14 KJV).

-God's repentance is gone from Joseph's verion:
+God's repentance is gone from Joseph's version:

 "And rend your heart, and not your garments, and repent, and turn unto the Lord your God; for he is gracious and merciful, slow to anger, and of great kindness, and he will turn away the evil from you.
 Therefore repent, and who knoweth but he will return and leave a blessing behind him; that you may offer a meat offering, and a drink offering, unto the Lord your God?"
 (Joel 2:13-14 Joseph Smith Inspired Version).